thomasbellio/mydotfiles/README.md

 Reducing the cognitive load and the time that it takes to switch between various contexts can dramatically improve overall productivity.

-Accordingly all that is contained in the repository is about rapidly getting an a consistent environment setup, without unnecssary bloat, meaning we only install and configure what we will need to use for  a particular environment.
+Accordingly all that is contained in this repository is about rapidly getting a a consistent and familiar environment setup, without unnecssary bloat, meaning I only install and configure what is needed for a particular context.

 Aside from improving overall productivity setting up an automated configuration system like what I have developed here, serves as a sort of self documentation, so that when I come back to this repository I will be able to more quickly remember how a particular task or configuration setup is achieved.